 8. Paramount Fine Foods, Richmond Hill, Toronto and Mississauga

 Located across from Toronto Eaton Centre, Paramount is an ideal place to grab Lebanese and authentic Middle Eastern food in the heart of the city.
 It gets very crowded and there might be a delay in placing your order, but the food is worth the wait and several steps up from your typical shawarma joint.
 Of the various items they offer, I would say their Shawarma and Shish Taouk plates are my favourites along with their refreshing cocktail juice, which is a mixture of mango, strawberry and banana.
 Some of their items can be bland which makes the meal seem heavy and boring at times, but mixing in their sauces usually helps break up any lull in excitement.
 They feature a wonderful assortment of baklava – and their pita is a must.
 Read our FULL REVIEW here.

 9. Hakka Garden, 25 Overlea Boulevard, Toronto

 This restaurant has reclaimed themselves in my opinion after a few years of being just average, mainly for lack of customer service.
 However, recently they’ve stepped up their game and have moved to the top of my list for Indian style Chinese food.
 They are now one of the few Hakka restaurants that have a reputable meat source and do not serve alcohol, pork or a partial halal menu.
-Their portions are quite large for the price; three (maybe even four) people can eat from a single dish if you order extra rice.
+Their portions are great for the price; three people can eat from a single dish if you order extra rice.
 I would say most items on the menu are delicious, but I personally like the garlic chicken and crispy beef best.
 I’ve also heard that their chicken pakora, chilli chicken and spicy green beans are worth a try!
 Read our FULL REVIEW here.